99designs/gqlgen/docs/content/getting-started.md

 │   ├── model                - A package for all your graph models, generated or otherwise │   │   └── models_gen.go
 │   ├── resolver.go          - The root graph resolver type.
-This file wont get regenerated │   ├── schema.graphqls      - Some schema.
+This file wont get regenerated │   ├── schema.graphql      - Some schema.
 You can split the schema into as many graphql files as you like │   └── schema.resolvers.go  - the resolver implementation for schema.graphql
 └── server.go                - The entry point to your app.
 Customize it however you see fit
 ```